otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Prekey MAC (MAC)
-  The MAC with the appropriate MAC key of everything: from the message type to the Prekey Profiles, if present.
+  The MAC with the appropriate MAC key of everything: from the message type to the Prekey Profile, if present.
 ```

 ### Storage Information Request Message